 First, understand that "saving" is something of a misnomer here.
-Actually and ideally, the IRS will be saving for you because you should be sending in estimated quarterly payments every three months.
+Actually and ideally, the IRS will be saving for you until tax time, because you should be sending in estimated quarterly payments every three months.
 You're effectively paying your taxes as you go, just as you would if your employer were withholding the money out of each of your paychecks.

 These payments are due by certain dates because the IRS really wants to be paid as you receive income, or as reasonably close to it as possible.
 For the 2018 tax year, those dates are:

 - January 15, 2019

 You do need to have set the money aside or at least have some alternate plan because the IRS has been known to apply penalties if you don't pay your quarterly taxes on time.

 What Percentage of Your Pay to Save

 It's often recommended that you set aside 25 percent to 30 percent of your income.
 Yes, that sounds like a lot.
 Here's the thing: You're not just paying income tax.
 You must also pay self-employment tax, and your budget must cover both.